Purpose

 Fraternity and Sorority Life Support

-Fraternity and Sorority Life is dedicated to supporting organizations to meet the recognition requirements and achieve and excel in target areas.
-Toward that end, FSL will provide the following:
+Fraternity and Sorority Life is dedicated to supporting organizations to meet the recognition requirements and excel in target areas.
+To that end, FSL will provide the following:

 Programming

-• Membership experience programs that acclimate members to the fraternity and sorority community and communicate expectations and aspirations of fraternity and sorority membership
+• Membership experience programs that onboard members to the fraternity and sorority community and communicate expectations and aspirations of fraternity and sorority membership

-• Leadership programming to provide aspiring leaders with vital skills and knowledge to have a positive impact on Iowa
+• Leadership development programming to provide aspiring leaders with vital skills and knowledge to have a positive impact

 Guidance and Accountability

-• Advising, support, and guidance for four governing councils, Order of Omega, and other community initiatives, as appropriate
+• Advising, support, and guidance for the four governing councils, Order of Omega, Programming Board and other community initiatives, as appropriate

-• Advising and support for individual organization success
+• Coaching and support for individual organization success

 • Annual review of chapter recognition and achievement of standards